linroger/FinanceCompendium/III. Markets and Institutions/Market Structure/Frank J. Fabozzi - Frank J. Jones - Foundations of Global Financial Markets and Institutions (the MIT Press)-the MIT Press/Frank J. Fabozzi - Frank J. Jones - Foundations of Global Financial Markets and Institutions (the MIT Press)-the MIT Press - Part 1 (pages 1-500).md

 ```

 The first edition of this book, published in 1994, was written by Frank Fabozzi and Franco Modigliani, the 1985 recipient of the Nobel Memorial Prize in Economic Sciences.
 In the Preface to the first edition, they wrote that the prior 30 years had been a time of profound, indeed revolutionary, change in the financial markets and institutions of the world.
 The hallmarks of that change were innovation, globalization, and deregulation.
 Since 1994, those forces have actually gathered more strength, and the financial landscape continues to undergo large and visible changes around the globe.
 Their purpose in writing the book was to instruct students about this fascinating revolution.
-They described the wide array of financial instruments that are now available for investing, funding operations, and
+They described the wide array of financial instruments that are now available for investing, funding operations, and managing risk.

 The table on pages xix–xxi compares the fourth edition to this new edition.
 The overriding emphasis when revising the book was to make it more global centric—hence the addition of the word "Global" in the book's new title.
 Consequently, the U.S. financial market is still covered in considerable detail, but we describe non-U.S. financial markets as well.
 For practical reasons, it is not possible for us to include a detailed discussion of every country's financial market.
 Instead, we show how the financial markets of other countries may be similar to or differ significantly from that of the U.S. market.